CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 **Creature:** A hazard card with "Creature" in the classification line.
 **Current Site:** The site card showing a non-moving company's location.
 A moving company has no current site from the moment its new site is revealed until its site of origin is removed.
 **Declaring an Action:** Stating that an action is being played, though the actual effects of the action are not implemented until both players have had the chance to respond with the declaration of other actions.
 Each time you play a card, you are declaring an action.
 Actions triggered by passive conditions are declared as the first action in the chain of effects following the chain of effects which produced the passive condition.
 **Defender:** During an attack, the player whose company is facing the attack.
-The defender makes decisions on behalf of his company.
+The defender makes decisions on behalf of their company.
 **Detainment Attack:** An attack whose strikes do not wound (and require no body check) if successful.
 A successful strike from a detainment attack only causes an untapped character to become tapped.
 **Direct Influence:** The attribute listed in the hand symbol on a character.
-A character can control any number of followers such that their total mind in less than or equal to his direct influence.
+A character can control any number of followers such that their total mind in less than or equal to their direct influence.
 **Exhausting a Play Deck:** When you draw the final card from your play deck into your hand.
 Immediately when the card is drawn, your discard pile becomes your new play deck. _Standard Game:_ exchange up to 5 cards between it and your sideboard and shuffle.
 Return all discarded sites to your location deck.
 **Faction:** A resource card with faction in the classification line.
 Factions represent unique Dragons or groups of creatures or peoples.
 **Follower:** A character controlled with another character's direct influence.
 Followers cannot have followers.
 **General Influence:** 20 points of influence a player inherently possesses—used to control characters.
 **Hazard Limit:** The maximum number of hazard cards that may be played against a company.
 The hazard limit equals the company's size (to a minimum of two) when it declares its movement/hazard phase is starting.
 **Hazards:** Cards with a steel grey metal background.
 You may only play hazards during your opponent's movement/hazard phase.
-**Healing:** Moving a character at a Haven from wounded to tapped during his untap phase.
+**Healing:** Moving a character at a Haven from wounded to tapped during their untap phase.
 Certain cards allow healing at other times, and some even to an untapped state.
 **Hero:** A character controlled by a Wizard player.
 Non-Wizard hero cards have a blue stone background.
 Each Wizard hero card has a differently colored stone background.
 Heroes are not included in _MELE_.
-**Home Site:** A site listed in a character's card where he may be brought into play (or discarded during your organization phase) in addition to Havens.
+**Home Site:** A site listed in a character's card where they may be brought into play (or discarded during your organization phase) in addition to Havens.
 **Influence Check:** A dice roll you make when your character is attempting to influence a faction or an opponent's card.
 Influence checks are called for in others situations also.
 **Item:** A resource playable at an untapped site during the site phase that taps the site.
 The different types of items are: minor, major, greater, gold ring, and special.
 **Keyed To… (or Played At…):** The manner a creature is played on a company.
 A creature is either: keyed to a region by type or name in a moving company's site path, or keyed to (played at) a moving company's new site by type or name, or keyed to (played at) the current site by type or name of a company that is not moving.